 We have virtual-meeting technology available for use by all of our locations as well as our global supply partners.
 This enables us to reduce business travel to only when necessary.
 To encourage sustainable commuting, Aritzia provides office employees with perks such as discounts for bike shares, a secure bike-storage room and subsidies for public-transit passes and car-sharing services.

-Aritzia-managed offices, stores and distribution centres are carbon neutral and offset with 100% renewable energy and VCS (Verified Carbon Standard) certified carbon offsets.
+Aritzia-managed offices, stores and distribution centres are carbon neutral and offset with 100% renewable electricity and third-party-certified carbon offsets.

 What does it mean to be carbon neutral?